Simple Business Debt Guide

 - When you can’t pay rates, do not stop.
 Contact rating authority first;

-- Paying what you can afford while advising authority formally;
+- Paying what you can afford while formally advising authority;

-- Failing a formal arrangement may trip the authority to go to court instructing bailiffs.
+- Failing a formal arrangement may trip the authority to court instructing bailiffs.

-- When in arrear advise supplier requesting a payment arrangement.
+- When in arrears, advise the supplier requesting a payment arrangement.

 When in arrears with any aspect of HMRC debt, ensure you make contact as soon as possible.
-HMRC system issues penalties and Inters automatically.
-Providing you act fast, HMRC may agree to a Time to Pay arrangement.
+HMRC system automatically issues penalties and Inters.
+Providing you act quickly, HMRC may agree to a Time to Pay arrangement.

-HMRC can apply several various tactics to collect an outstanding tax debt:
+HMRC can apply several tactics to collect an outstanding tax debt: